 Thinking of turning that great idea into a business?
-For that little spark to burst into a mighty flame, first, you need to do your homework before embarking on your great entrepreneurial endeavor.
-Here’s 10 things you need to know before you start your own business…
+For that little spark to burst into a mighty flame, first, you need to do your homework before embarking on your great entrepreneurial endeavour.
+Here’s 10 things you need to know before you start your own business.

 1. Your drive to succeed

 Just because you have a brilliant idea, it doesn’t mean instant success.
 Drive and desire to succeed will help you stay motivated when faced with any disappointments along the way.
 Without it, enthusiasm may wane when faced with setbacks, and your idea may never come to fruition.
 With enough passion, drive, hard work and resilience, the sky’s the limit.

 Before you open a business, it’s imperative you identify your niche.
 You need to determine which community/market you wish to target, and be sure to suss out the competition.
 There’s no use attempting to compete with other well-established, successful players while in the early stages of your business, so try to target a niche with little competition.

 So, you’ve got this great idea–but what if others aren’t actually interested in your product or service?
 Before you open a business, you need to do your research and ensure your product or service has potential buyers/customers.
 Before spending a cent–spend a considerable amount of time researching everything you can–from your business’ potential viability, to any possible roadblocks, and all financial expenses.